 In Part B of the course, there will be a number of pre-class questions you are asked to answer via online surveys.
 Many of the pre-class questions do not have a unique answer as they depend on how one interprets and uses the data and other information.
-Our expectation is that you would respond thoughtfully to the questions, giving reasonable justification for your answers.
-High quality pre-class responses are supported with qualitative and/or quantitative analysis based on logic and marketing concepts.
+We expect that you would respond thoughtfully to the questions, giving reasonable justification for your answers.
+High-quality pre-class responses are supported with qualitative and/or quantitative analysis based on logic and marketing concepts.
+Additionally, There will be two "concept checks."
+The concept checks will be posted on Canvas.
+These are very short quizzes to be done individually to check your understanding of the material.
+If you understand the material, it should take you no more than 10 minutes to do each concept check.
+Your completion (but NOT performance) on the concept checks will go towards your participation grade.
+Again, how well you do on these concept checks is only for your own assessment.
+You will receive a full grade for the concept check for simply doing them on time, independent of the grade.
+You can earn extra credit by contributing content relevant to the course by posting on the discussion thread on the Canvas course page.
+You can contribute content by participating in these discussions.
+If your contribution is made early enough, we may be able to discuss it during class!